-On May 6, 2016, we issued \$50.0 million in aggregate principal amount of five-year unsecured notes that mature on May 15, 2021 (the "2016 Unsecured Notes"), pursuant to a note purchase agreement, dated May 4, 2016, to an institutional investor in a private placement.
+On May 6, 2016, we issued \$50.0 million in aggregate principal amount of our 2016 Unsecured Notes that mature on May 15, 2021, pursuant to a note purchase agreement, dated May 4, 2016, to an institutional investor in a private placement.
 On September 30, 2016, we entered into an amended and restated note purchase agreement (the "NPA") and issued an additional \$40.0 million in aggregate principal amount of 2016 Unsecured Notes to institutional investors in a private placement.
 On June 30, 2017, we issued \$55.0 million in aggregate principal amount of five-year unsecured notes that mature on July 15, 2022 (the "2017A Unsecured Notes"), pursuant to the NPA and a supplement to the NPA.
-On January 30, 2018, we issued \$90.0 million in aggregate principal amount of five year unsecured notes that mature on July 15, 2023 (the "2018A Unsecured Notes") pursuant to the NPA.
-On January 30, 2018, we issued \$90.0 million in aggregate principal amount of five year unsecured notes that mature on July 5, 2018, we issued \$50.0 million in aggregate principal amount of five year unsecured notes that mature on July 5, 2018, we issued \$50.0 million in aggregate principal amount of five year unsecured notes that mature on July 30, 2023 (the "2018A Unsecured Notes") pursuant to the NPA.
-On July 5, 2018, we issued \$50.0 million in aggregate principal amount of five year unsecured notes that mature on June 30, 2019, we issued \$116.5 million in aggregate principal amount of five year unsecured notes that mature on April 30, 2019, we issued \$116.5 million in aggregate principal amount of five year unsecured notes that mature on April 30, 2024 (the "2019A Unsecured Notes") pursuant to the NPA and a fourth supplement to the NPA.
+On January 30, 2018, we issued \$90.0 million in aggregate principal amount of five year unsecured notes that mature on January 30, 2023 (the "2018A Unsecured Notes") pursuant to the NPA and a second supplement to the NPA.
+On July 5, 2018, we issued \$50.0 million in aggregate principal amount of five year unsecured notes that mature on June 28, 2023 (the "2018B Unsecured Notes") pursuant to the NPA and a third supplement to the NPA (the "Third Supplement").
+On April 30, 2019, we issued \$116.5 million in aggregate principal amount of five year unsecured notes that mature on April 30, 2024 (the "2019A Unsecured Notes") pursuant to the NPA and a fourth supplement to the NPA.
 The NPA provides for future issuances of unsecured notes in separate series or tranches.

 The 2016 Unsecured Notes bear interest at an annual rate of 5.313%, payable semi-annually on May 15 and November 15 of each year.
 The 2017A Unsecured Notes bear interest at an annual rate of 4.760%, payable semi-annually on January 15 and July 15 of each year.
-The 2018A Unsecured Notes bear interest at an annual rate of 4.870%, payable semi-annually on February 15 and August 15 of each year.
-The 2018B Unsecured Notes bear interest at an annual rate of 5.360%, payable semi-annually on January 15 and July 15 of each year.
-These interest rates are subject to increase in the event that: (i) subject to certain exceptions, the underlying unsecured notes or we cease to have an investment grade rating or (ii) the aggregate amount of our unsecured notes who accept the offer would not receive the increased interest rate.
-In addition, we are obligated to offer to prepay the underlying unsecured notes at par if the Investment Adviser, or an affiliate thereof, ceases to be our investment adviser or if certain change in control events occur with respect to the Investment Adviser.
+The 2018A Unsecured Notes bear interest at an annual rate of 5.360%, payable semi-annually on January 15 and July 15 of each year.
+The 2019A Unsecured Notes bear interest at an annual rate of 5.360%, payable semi-annually on January 15 and July 15 of each year.
+The 2019A Unsecured Notes bear interest at an annual rate of 5.494%, payable semi-annually on April 15 and October 15 of each year.
+These interest rates are subject to increase in the event that: (i) subject to certain exceptions, the underlying unsecured notes or we cease to have an investment grade rating or (ii) the aggregate amount of our unsecured debt falls below \$150.0 million.
+In each such event, we have the option to offer to prepay the underlying unsecured notes at par if the Investment Adviser, or an affiliate thereof, ceases to be our investment adviser or if certain change in control events occur with respect to the Investment Adviser